 Total Insanity Hauntpark is a Halloween based production in fear which consist of two main attractions and variety of smaller attractions.
 The entire park is operated strictly by volunteers ranging in numbers of 100 to 150.
 The park serves as the primary fundraiser for the Hudson Volunteer Fire Department and contributes to nearly one quarter of the fire departments budget each year.
 To find out more about the Hudson Volunteer Fire Department you can click on the Hudson Fire Department Patch at the bottom of the home page.

 The Hauntpark itself is ran by several managers who are assigned areas and tasks throughout the park.
-Upper management consist of Brian Smith - General Manager, Clay Welch - Assistant General Manager and Operations Manager, Megan Alexander - Attraction Manager, Attraction Managers Nathan Small and Jeremy Juarez, and many other various assigned managers for different areas of the Hauntpark.
+Upper management consist of Clay Welch - General Manager, Megan Alexander - Assistant General Manager and Attraction Manager, Attraction Managers Nathan Small, and many other various assigned managers for different areas of the Hauntpark.

 Both main attractions at the park are fully planned, built and operated by the volunteers from the park.
 Every year a design team will sit down and plan as far as two to three years in advance, the design and schematics of every room in the park.
 The design process actually starts at the beginning of each Hauntpark season as soon as the park opens, by taking notes and evaluating each and every aspect of the park, so that we may improve from year to year.
 Each plan that is generated by the design team is implemented over the course of the off season, which starts at the end of spring break in March directly after Spring Scream and ends in September, just before the new haunt season begins.
 Total Insanity takes great pride in its craftsmanship and authenticity of each and every room within in each attraction.
 Although, some years we may keep the same theme, we do strive to make small and noticeable changes within that theme to help maintain a new and exciting scare from year to year.